Skip to main content

 --truncateTruncate all table records before importing

-Push replaces the workspace’s XanoScript content with what you send.
 Every push automatically shows a preview of what will change and prompts for confirmation — but that’s your last line of defense, not your first.Before pushing: make sure your local files are up to date (pull first), review your changes with git diff, and consider pulling with --records to snapshot your data before schema changes.
 Work on a non-live branch and test before promoting to live.
-Use --partial if you only need to update specific resources.
+Use -f to filter specific files if you only need to update a subset.

 See Push Options for detailed usage of each flag.